-If you are worried about paying your bill, reach out to your retailer about your energy debt.
+If you are worried about paying your bill, reach out to your retailer for help with your energy debt.
 They will work with you to make sure you stay connected.
+They can offer you important supports, like sustainable payment plans and access to hardship programs.

-Some of the expectations include that retailers will help residential and small business customers by:
+Some of the extra supports available now include that retailers will help residential and small business customers by:

 - providing information about better plans, concessions, rebates and other support